bhanu2006-24/ML-projects/README.md

 - Successfully classified SONAR signals with **76.19% test accuracy**
 - Predicted diabetes with **77.27% test accuracy** on medical data
 - Predicted house prices with **82.87% R² score** on regression task
+- Classified fake news with **97.91% test accuracy** using NLP techniques
-- Worked with diverse datasets: 208 samples (signal processing) to 20,640 census blocks (housing)
+- Worked with diverse datasets: 208 samples (signal processing) to 20,800 articles (text classification)
-- Handled feature spaces from 8 to 60 dimensions
+- Handled feature spaces from 8 to 60 dimensions, plus high-dimensional text vectors
 - Demonstrated understanding of model generalization and validation
-- Mastered both classification and regression problems
+- Mastered classification (binary and text), regression, and NLP problems

 ## 📈 Future Goals
 - Explore deep learning with TensorFlow/PyTorch